mpaguilar/msa-toy/DOCSTRINGS.md

     available_tools: A dictionary mapping tool names (str) to their respective ToolInterface instances.
                     This defines the set of tools the selector can choose from.

+Returns:
+    None

 Notes:
     1. Stores the provided available_tools dictionary for later use.
     2. Instantiates a ConfidenceScorer to evaluate the confidence of facts in memory.
     3. Instantiates a ConflictResolver to detect contradictions in the current memory state.
+    4. No network, disk, or database access occurs.

 ---